CrystallineXXII/ShipSu/README.md

 # ShipSu

-A game i m trying to make.
+A game im trying to make.